Skip to main content

 3. Water rights — rural parcels need special diligence

-4. STR regulation — city-specific; don’t assume nightly Airbnb
+4. STR regulation — city-specific; verify before modeling Airbnb

 5. Distance to comps — rural ARV disputes on appraisal